NETWAYS/check_iftraffic/README.md

 Checks the utilization of a given interface name with snmp. without the overhead of check_traffic.

-based on check\_traffic from Adrian Wieczorek
+Based on check\_traffic from Adrian Wieczorek

 Usage
 -----